White wagtail: Distribution and habitat

 This species breeds throughout Eurasia up to latitudes 75°N, only being absent in the Arctic from areas where the July isotherm is less than 4 °C. It also breeds in the mountains of Morocco and western Alaska.
 It occupies a wide range of habitats, but is absent from deserts.
-White wagtails are residents in the milder parts of its range such as western Europe and the Mediterranean, but migratory in much of the rest of its range.
+White wagtails are residents in the milder parts of its range such as the western half of Europe and the Mediterranean, but migratory in much of the rest of its range.
 Northern European breeders winter around the Mediterranean and in tropical and subtropical Africa, and Asiatic birds move to the Middle East, India, and Southeast Asia.
 Birds from the North American population also winter in tropical Asia.

 Behaviour and ecology

 The most conspicuous habit of this species is a near-constant tail wagging, a trait that has given the species, and indeed the genus, its common name.
 In spite of the ubiquity of this behaviour, the reasons for it are poorly understood.
 It has been suggested that it may flush prey, or signal submissiveness to other wagtails.
 A study in 2004 has suggested instead that it is a signal of vigilance to potential predators.